ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/replication.md

 The system monitors data synchronicity on replicas and is able to recover after a failure.
 Failover is automatic (for small differences in data) or semi-automatic (when data differs too much, which may indicate a configuration error).

+You can use a special logic for performing merges (for more information, see the documentation for [execute_merges_on_single_replica_time_threshold](../../../operations/settings/settings.md#execute-merges-on-single-replica-time-threshold) setting).

 ## Creating Replicated Tables {#creating-replicated-tables}

 The `Replicated` prefix is added to the table engine name.
 For example:`ReplicatedMergeTree`.